franck-paul/TemplateHelper/README.md

 ```

+Notes:

-Use fully qualified class when using external methods.
+- Use fully qualified class when using external methods.
-Its recommanded to use `$_<name>_` pattern for replaced variables by their corresponding values given in the same order as method's parameters
+- It is recommanded to use `$_<name>_` pattern for replaced variables by their corresponding values given in the same order as method's parameters
+- Avoid using comments inside the code, if necessary put them in function description, above function declaration

 Will produce the following code to be inserted in template: